top of page

 BIOGRAPHY

-Praised for her pliant mezzo (South Florida Classical Review), pleasant tone (Dallas Morning News), and resonant, round sound (Miami Arts Review), Charlotte Stewart is a versatile performer whose scope extends from the medieval to the contemporary.
-Charlotte grew up singing as a chorister at Washington National Cathedral, where she had the privilege of singing many events of national importance for state and foreign dignitaries including sitting and former presidents, members of the Senate and the House, Archbishop Desmond Tutu, and the Dalai Lama.
-Charlotte has also had the honor of singing for the funerals of Ronald Reagan, Bob Dole, Ash Carter, and Madeleine Albright, as well as for the memorial services for Her Majesty Queen Elizabeth II, for Matthew Shepard, and for the World Central Kitchen Humanitarians.
+Praised for her “pliant mezzo” (South Florida Classical Review), “pleasant tone” (Dallas Morning News), and “resonant, round sound” (Miami Arts Review), Charlotte Stewart is a versatile performer whose scope extends from the medieval to the contemporary.
+A former chorister at Washington National Cathedral, she has had the privilege of singing many events of national importance for state and foreign dignitaries including sitting and former presidents, congressional leaders, Archbishop Desmond Tutu, and the Dalai Lama, and at services including the funerals of Ronald Reagan, Bob Dole, Ash Carter, and Madeleine Albright, the memorial for Her Majesty Queen Elizabeth II, and the 9/11 National Prayer Service.

-Charlotte has performed with many of the DC areas top ensembles, including the Wolf Trap Opera, Washington Concert Opera, Opera Lafayette, Washington Bach Consort, the National Symphony Orchestra, The Thirteen, the 21st Century Consort, Folger Consort, Chantry, the choirs of The Basilica of the National Shrine of the Immaculate Conception, and others, and has recorded twelve albums with various ensembles, the most recent of which with renowned Welsh composer, Paul Mealor.
+Charlotte has performed with many of the DC areas leading ensembles, including the Wolf Trap Opera, Washington Concert Opera, Opera Lafayette, Washington Bach Consort, the National Symphony Orchestra, The Baltimore Symphony Orchestra, The Thirteen, the 21st Century Consort, Folger Consort, Chantry, and the DC Singer Collective, and appears on twelve recorded albums.

 bottom of page